charlieh108/QAOA-for-MWIS-/README.md

 This some of of the code used to produce my Masters research to allow for replication.

+The main script of note is 'Optimum Angle Finder'.

 I've also included my final report (or rather a draft of my final report - enjoy the spelling mistakes!).

 'Contours.py' allows replication of Figures 3.2 & 3.3.